1015062E/howto/Loopback check issue when accessing Reporting Services.md

 5. Right-click `DisableLoopbackCheck`, and then click **Modify**.
 6. In the **Value data** box, type `1`, and then click **OK**.
 7. Exit **Registry Editor**.
 8. **Restart** the computer and test if the issue still persits.
-(You must restart the server for this change to take effect.)
+(You must restart the computer for this change to take effect.)